 Arthur Kleinjan, Ine Lamers, Margo Onnes, Anoek Steketee

-Each of the four artists’ singular approach to lens-based practices touches upon a deeper reality behind our immediate actuality.
-By exploying the surreal atmosphere and logic of magical-realist narratives, memories, and dreams, they evoke a collective subconsciousness that lies dormant beneath the surface of everyday life, probe for existential human fears and desires, and explore potential alternative realities.
+By exploying the surreal atmosphere and logic of magical-realist narratives, memories, and dreams, the artists evoke a collective subconsciousness that lies dormant beneath the surface of everyday life, probe for existential human fears and desires, and explore potential alternative realities.
 This fascination for the deeper layers behind the quotidian offers a multifaceted alternative to our current fixation with fake news, invented stories, and alternative facts, which currently seem to dominate our relationship with reality.

 Margo Onnes use dream logic to piece together images and symbols from our collective memory.
 She presented ‘All Along the Watchtower’, a video-installation inspired by the famous song from the 1960s, in which Bob Dylan, with biblical and mythical imagery, evokes the atmosphere of imminent doom prevailing at the time.
 The song inspired many musical interpretations.
 Onnes translated Dylan’s enigmatic vision to the conditions of our times.
 Accompanying the ominous dream imagery, music and dance feature prominently, for which Onnes engaged in close collaboration with the psychedelic electro-folk band Half Way Station and dancers from Conny Janssen Danst.